 Simon concluded: "We hope that this award is the first of many.
-"A lot of our real-ale success is down to the skill and hard work of

-A lot of our real-ale success is down to the skill and hard work of our real-ale champion Chelsea, who decides which guest beers are on offer at the pub.
+"A lot of our real-ale success is down to the skill and hard work of our real-ale champion Chelsea, who decides which guest beers are on offer at the pub.